cloudfakers/rhymestore/README.md

 That will run all unit and integration tests, and generate the rhymestore.war file in the *target/* folder.

+You will need a running Redis instance while compiling, since unit and integration tests will test persistence.

 Deploying
 ---------

 The generated *rhymestore.war* file can be deployed to any servlet container.

-Once the application is started, you need to have a running Redis instance and Internet access to let the application connect to the configured Twitter account.
+Once the application is started, you need to have a running edis instance and Internet access to let the application connect to the configured witter account.

 Customizing and Contributing
 ----------------------------